How Every State Got Its Nickname

 Missouri: The Show Me State

-Missouri’s nickname, “The Show Me State” is not official, but it’s in wide use and has a colorful origin story: At an 1899 naval banquet in Philadelphia, Missouri Congressman Willard Duncan Vandiver stated, “frothy eloquence neither convinces nor satisfies me.
+Missouri’s nickname, “The Show Me State,” is not official, but it’s in wide use and has a colorful origin story: At a 1899 naval banquet in Philadelphia, Missouri Congressman Willard Duncan Vandiver stated, “frothy eloquence neither convinces nor satisfies me.
 I am from Missouri.
 You have got to show me.”
 Even with other competing origin stories, the nickname has stuck and today refers to the “stalwart, conservative, noncredulous character of Missourians.”

 26 / 50